isabella232/advertising-cloud.en/help/user-guide/optimization/optimization-goals.md

 * Viewability (MOAT)
 * Viewability (TubeMogul)

+>!NOTE
+>
-&#42;Note these goals are ad unit dependent.
-For Viewability and Player Size the placement will have to be Interactive Pre-Roll to gain access to these metrics.
+>These goals are ad unit dependent.
+For Viewability and Player Size, the placement will have to be Interactive Pre-Roll to gain access to these metrics.

-`**Considerations**`
+## Considerations

 In order to help you get the most out of our new algorithm and simplified module, we’ve aggregated a few use-cases and the best way to set up those placements.

 [ ![optimization use-cases](assets/screen-shot-2016-09-19-at-12.26.02-pm.png)](assets/screen-shot-2016-09-19-at-12.26.02-pm.png)

 Please note that a placement-level primary goal will override the package-level primary goal if they differ.
 This allows you make multiple placements with different goals and attach them all to one package.